-the presence of public operators (Politecnici di Bari, Milan, Turin, Scuola Superiore S. Anna di Pisa, ITT, CREA, public long term investor companies such as Cassa Depositi e Prestiti) and private (economic and business world), as well as trade unions, as well as competent institutions (PCM, MEF, MISE, MIUR, Ministry of Labour, MIPAAF and Ministry of Environment).
+After the conclusion of the survey, on September 21st, 2016, the Government presented the National Industry Plan 4.0 (Piano Nazionale Industria 4.0), for the period 2017-2020.
+The Plan foreseen a control room at government level ("cabina di regia governativa") characterized by the presence of public operators (Politecnico di Bari, Politecnico of Milan, Politecnico of Turin, Scuola Superiore S. Anna di Pisa, ITT, CREA, public long term investor companies such as Cassa Depositi e Prestiti) and private (economic and business world), as well as trade unions, as well as competent institutions (PCM, MEF, MISE, MIUR, Ministry of Labour, MIPAAF and Ministry of Environment).

-Given the characteristics of the Italian industrial system (few large private industrial and ICT -Information and communication technology able to guide the transformation of Italian manufacturing; limited number of supply chain leaders able to coordinate the evolutionary process; industrial system characterized by SMEs, key role of prestigious universities and research and development centres; strong cultural connotation of finished products), the Plan, outlines some strategic guidelines for intervention, also indicated in the Update Note to DEF 2016.
-Of these guidelines, divided into key and accompanying guidelines, the Plan has also identified the corresponding financial commitment.
+Given the characteristics of the Italian industrial system (few large private industrial and ICT -Information and communication technology able to guide the transformation of Italian manufacturing; limited number of supply chain leaders able to coordinate the evolutionary process; industrial system characterized by SMEs, key role of prestigious universities and research and development centres; strong cultural connotation of finished products), the Plan, outlines some strategic guidelines for intervention, also indicated in the Update Note to DEF